haithamkhedr/PID-Controller/README.md

 ### Parameter tuning

 Tuning of the Kp,Ki,Kd parameters was manually done.
 I started increasing Kp first until the Car was overshooting then started to increase Kd to reduce that overshoot.
-The integral term was optional here so I tried Ki = 0.001 and it worked fine
+The integral term was optional here so I tried Ki = 0.001 and it worked fine.
+At last the final parameters that worked for me was Kp = .15, Ki = 0.001 ,Kd = 1.0

+### Results

+The car can drive smoothly on the track as shown in the images below

+![ScreenShot] (/Screenshots/ss3.jpeg )

+![ScreenShot] (/Screenshots/ss2.jpeg )

+![ScreenShot] (/Screenshots/ss1.jpeg )